HSUYUCHAO/Yuchao.github.io/_pages/includes/intro.md

 My research interest includes speech synthesis, neural machine translation and automatic music generation.
 I have published 50+ papers <a href='https://scholar.google.com/citations?user=4FA6C0AAAAAJ'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2FRayeRen%2Frayeren.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> at the top international AI conferences such as NeurIPS, ICML, ICLR, KDD.

 To promote the communication among the Chinese ML & NLP community, we (along with other 11 young scholars worldwide) founded the [MLNLP community](https://space.bilibili.com/168887299) in 2021.
-I am honored to be one of the chairs of the MLNLP committee.
+I am honored to be one of the chairs of the MLNLP committee. -->

+I am a passionate enthusiast of quantum computing hailing from Taiwan.
+My journey in the field of quantum computing began in high school, and I have consistently dedicated myself to learning and growth ever since.
+I have also achieved IBM certification, earning the title of Qiskit Advocate.

+During my university years, I presented posters and research papers at both the Quantum Information Processing (QIP) and Quantum Computing Engineering (QCE) conferences.
+Over time, my passion for quantum computing has only grown stronger.
+I founded EntangleTech, a forward-looking quantum education platform, to share my knowledge and experiences.

+Continuously striving to improve myself, I actively participate in quantum computing competitions and hackathons, achieving numerous accolades along the way.
+Currently, I serve as a research intern in the quantum centers of two universities, focusing on advanced research in quantum machine learning, quantum random walks, QAOA, and other quantum algorithms.